offen/analyticstxt/draft-offen-analyticstxt.md

 ---
-title: A File Format for Discoverable Usage of Analytics
+title: A File Format for Discoverable Use of Analytics Software
 abbrev: analytics.txt
 docname: draft-offen-analyticstxt-latest
 category: info